Mike Cahill (golfer): Professional career

 The remainder of the mid-1970s were not as successful, however.
 In January 1976, Cahill played the Australian PGA Championship at Rosebud Country Club.
 He opened with a four-under-par 68 to break the course record, sharing the lead with Bill Dunk.
 However, he was "disqualified" in the second round.
 The Australian PGA stated that Cahill was "ineligible" because he had not played for three full years as a "trainee professional."
 Cahill was not happy with the decision and "left the course in disgust."
-In April, he returned to Europe.
-Cahill made the cut in five of his seven events but did not record many high finishes, only recording one top-25.
-At the end of his season, he attempted to qualify for the 1976 Open Championship.
-During the first qualifying round, he was playing directly behind crane operator Maurice Flitcroft.
-Flitcroft, who had never played golf before, ended up shooting an extremely high score, delaying groups behind him.
+As of April, he returned to play on the European Tour.
+In the middle of the European season, he attempted to qualify for the 1976 Open Championship.
+During the first qualifying round, he was playing directly behind crane operator Maurice Flitcroft, who had never played golf before.
+Flitcroft ended up shooting an extremely high score, delaying groups behind him.
 This personally frustrated Cahill.
 "I just snapped at the 12th and accosted him," he later said.
 "I yelled at him that this wasn't a circus and told him to get off the course."
 Cahill ultimately "missed qualifying for the Open by heaps."
 Overall, Cahill did not have much success in Europe, recording only one top-25 and finishing outside the top 100 of the Order of Merit once again.
 Cahill shortly returned to Australia.
 He recorded a few highlights, finishing joint third at the Queensland Open and solo second at the Tasmanian Open.
 He also won the Victorian Close Championship during the season, a minor event.

-As of April, he was playing on the European Tour again.
+As of April 1977, he was playing on the European Tour again.
 His poor play returned.
-During the European season, Cahill made the cut in the majority of his events but did not produce many high finishes, only recording one top-25.
+During the European year, Cahill made the cut in the majority of his events but did not produce many high finishes, only recording one top-25.
 He finished well back on the Order of Merit again, in 85th place.
 Around this era, he was thinking about quitting golf.
 He later said, "I thought of throwing the clubs away for a while and doing something else... driving a cab or anything at all to make money."
 However, his former supervisor at Yarra Yarra, Geoff Parslow, encouraged him to keep going.
 Parslow spent a week with Cahill on the practice range "ironing out the blemishes in his swing."